 These are available in blocks of six sessions for up to 12 students.

-We can also recruit and train Wellbeing Mentors from years 9+ whose role it is to promote emotional wellbeing within the school, act as a listening ear and signpost students to support.
-The mentors will receive four 1 hr training sessions created by the Anna Freud centre and can benefit from follow up meetings with Dorset Mind.
+We also recruit and train Wellbeing Mentors from years 9+ whose role it is to promote emotional wellbeing within the school.
+They act as a listening ear and signpost students to support.
+The mentors receive four 1 hr training sessions created by the Anna Freud centre and can benefit from follow up meetings with Dorset Mind.
 Once training has been provided, it is the school’s responsibility to implement the programme accordingly.